faramarzQ/bash_power_alert/README.md

 # bash_power_alert
-an insanely simple bash file which alerts low battery power in a different way
+an insanely simple bash file which alerts low battery power in an unusual way

 ### why i made it